HireDale/daleydose/help-files.md

 # **HELP FILES AND ONLINE SUPPORT**

 <p style="text-align: justify;">
-The <strong>Daley Dose</strong> Help Files enable you to learn how to use every part of the application with confidence.
+The <strong>Help Files</strong> enable you to learn how to use every part of the Daley Dose application with confidence.
 </p>

 <p style="text-align: justify;">